 18. How do you decide your rates?

 A mix of what I’m offered and how much it would break down to an hourly rate.
-Generally, looking at how much I really need minimum to pay bills and research on how much other people are charging.
+Generally, looking at how much I really need to pay bills and meet my salary goals for the year/month.
+Plus, research on how much other people are charging.

 19. How do you decide when you bump up your rates?